SQream/sqream_docs/connecting_to_blue/client_platforms/tibco_spotfire.rst

 Creating a Data Source
 ~~~~~~~~~~~~~~~~~~~~~~

-After creating the SQream data source template, you can create a data source.
+After creating the BLUE data source template, you can create a data source.

 **To create a data source:**